KillerBoy001/bbTips/readme.md

 #bbTips v1.0.4

-BBCode Tooltip mod.
+[Wowhead tooltips](http://www.wowhead.com/tooltips) let you query by Id.
+With the bbTips tooltip mod, this is integrated in your bbcodes on you phpBB forum, plus the ability to query by name.

-WowHead-style Tooltips (Item, Craft, Spell, Quest, Achievements, npc, wowchar, itemset, item icon, item dkp with PTR support.
+bbcodes installed: Item, Craft, Spell, Quest, Achievements, npc, wowchar, itemset, item icon, item dkp with PTR support.

-BBcodes get installed automatically on your Board

 ### Example BBcode usage